 - Have your driver’s license and contact numbers for roadside assistance readily accessible.

 - Most countries will get a 30-day visa to Namibia at the port of entry.
 Even if you plan to travel for fewer days rather than ask for a maximum of 30 days to make provision for unforeseen circumstances.
+The maximum is 90 days and please make sure that the stamp clearly indicates your exit date.
 The Namibian authorities are very strict and you will have to do a lot of explaining wanting to leave the country if your visa has expired.

-- Some cash ( We recommend at least 500 Namibian Dollars/Rands ) to pay for road tax at the point of entry.
+- Some cash (We recommend at least 500 Namibian Dollars/Rands) to pay for road tax at the point of entry.
+(Lately you can pay with credit card if the machine works)

 Be friendly and never lose your temper